samyakpadwekar/Java_backend/Spring boot/Readme.md

 ```
 This configuration allows all management endpoints to be exposed over the web.

-### 33. How do you monitor web services using Spring Boot Actuator?
+### Q. How do you monitor web services using Spring Boot Actuator?
 - You can use Actuator's built-in endpoints to monitor web services.
-For example, the /actuator/health endpoint provides information about the application's health, and /actuator/metrics offers various metrics.
+For example, the /actuator/health endpoint provides information about the application's health, /actuator/metrics offers various metrics and /actuator/env displays environment properties, including application properties and system properties..

-### 34. How do you find more information about your application environment using Spring Boot?
-- Spring Boot Actuator provides the /actuator/env endpoint, which displays environment properties, including application properties and system properties.

-### 35.How to enable debugging log in the spring boot application?
+### Q.How to enable debugging log in the spring boot application?
 - Debugging logs can be enabled in three ways -
 1. We can start the application with --debug switch.
 2. We can set the logging.level.root=debug property in application.property file.
 3. We can set the logging level of the root logger to debug in the supplied logging configuration file.

-### 36. What is a CommandLineRunner?
+### 3Q.
+What is a CommandLineRunner?
 - A CommandLineRunner is an interface in Spring Boot that allows you to execute code when the application starts.
 It's often used for tasks like database initialization or data loading.
 - Here's a simple example of a CommandLineRunner:
 ```